Beyond-ML-Labs/BeyondML/README.md

     - The `get_custom_objects` function takes no parameters and returns a dictionary of all custom objects required to load a model trained using this package.
 3. `remove_layer_masks`
     - The `remove_layer_masks` function takes a trained model with masked layers and converts it to a model without masking layers.
+4. `add_layer_masks`
+    - The `add_layer_masks` function takes an existing model that has non-MANN layers and converts it so that all layers which have an analog in the MANN package.
+This enables pretrained models to be converted and sparsified.

 ### Layers